Meralytics/Meralytics/README.md

 * Ex-accountant transitioning to a junior data analyst role.
 * Aspiring to evolve into a data scientist in the future.
 * Committed to lifelong learning in the dynamic field of data science.
-* My goal is make the world a better place for everyone.

 Feel free to get in touch : Mohamedd.ammarr@gmail.com
 <img align="right" alt="GIF" src= "https://raw.githubusercontent.com/Meralytics/Meralytics/main/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif"/>

-## Technologies that I have skill :computer:
 ## Technologies that I have skill :computer:
 ### Languages :keyboard: